Last Updated on 29 November 2025 by Cycloscope

 The best route to cycle in the Ring of Kerry

-With all of the above in mind, we created this route which we think passes through the very best of the Iveragh Peninsula.
-The nice towns of Killorglin and Sneem, the rugged interiors with the Black Valley and Ballaghisheen Pass, the island of Valentia, the Cliffs of Kerry, and the stunning Killarney National Park.
+With all of the above in mind, we created this route, which we think passes through the very best of the Iveragh Peninsula.
+The lovely towns of Killorglin and Sneem, the rugged interiors with the Black Valley and Ballaghisheen Pass, the island of Valentia, the Cliffs of Kerry, and the stunning Killarney National Park.

-It’s a 211km route, with some serious climbs, which we would advise doing in at least 3 but even 4 days, taking your time to explore the beauty of these unique places.
+It’s a 211km route with some serious climbs, which we would advise tackling over at least 3, and even 4, days, taking your time to explore the beauty of these unique places.

 Here’s the route, you can also download the GPX track… enjoy!